-- risks incident to the completion and operation of natural gas wells; - future production and development costs; - the effect of existing and future laws and regulatory actions; - the effect of changes in commodity prices; - the ability of the Trust's hedge counterparties, including ECA, to meet their contractual obligations; - conditions in the capital markets; - competition from others in the energy industry; - the uncertainty of estimates of natural gas reserves and production; and - other risks described under the caption "Risk Factors" in this Report on Form 10-K.
+- risks incident to the operation of natural gas wells; - future production costs; - the effect of existing and future laws and regulatory actions; - the effect of changes in commodity prices; - the ability of the Trust's hedge counterparties to meet their contractual obligations; - conditions in the capital markets; - competition from others in the energy industry; - the uncertainty of estimates of natural gas reserves and production; and - other risks described under the caption "Risk Factors" in this Report on Form 10-K.

 This Form 10-K describes other important factors that could cause actual results to differ materially from expectations of ECA and the Trust, including under the caption "Risk Factors."
 All subsequent written and oral forward-looking statements attributable to ECA or the Trust or persons acting on behalf of ECA or the Trust are expressly qualified in their entirety by such factors.
-The Trust assumes no obligation, and disclaims any duty, to update these forward-looking statements except as required by law.
+The Trust assumes no obligation, and disclaims any duty, to update these forward-looking statements.